daniele-salvagni/dan.salvagni.io/src/pages/b/fixing-zsh-slowdown-caused-by-nvm.md

 eval "$(fnm env --use-on-cd)"
 ```

-I also created an alias to stop typing `nvm` by habit
+I also created an alias so I can stop typing `nvm` by habit

 ```sh
 alias nvm='echo "(╯°□°)╯︵ɯʌu, did you mean fnm?"'
 ```

+> Update: I have been using `fnm` instead of `nvm` for a few months now with no
+> issues, I highly recommend it.